ngcrawford/ngcrawford.github.com/index.md

     combination with cloud computing and species-tree methods help resolve deep divergences in reptiles, mammals, and birds

-- 2010 - The Genetics and Evolution of Animal Coloration
+- 2010 - The Genetics and Evolution of Animal Coloration, Radcliffe Workshop *Presentation Title:* Identifying coloration genes when you can’t easily do QTL mapping

 - 2009 - Anole Symposium  Harvard University
     *Presentation Title:* Anolis carolinensis: Pigmentation Genetics